khoehlein/Permutation-invariant-Postprocessing/README.md

 ## Datasets

 The paper investigates the utility of permutation-invariant neural networks for statistical postprocessing of ensemble weather forecasts using two forecast-observation datasets for wind-gust (COSMO-DE dataset) and surface temperature postprocessing (EUPPBench dataset).
-Training own models requires downloading parts of the data and listing the data location in path config files for it to be found by the training scripts
+Training own models requires downloading parts of the data and listing the data location in path config files for it to be found by the training scripts.

+Researchers interested in reproducing our results for comparisons against their own models should additionally consider the known issues section at the end of this document.

 ### Downloading data